extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

 -   You might need to reboot the VM after.

-You should now be getting 60fps when streaming the bare desktop.
+You should now be getting ~60fps when streaming the bare desktop.

 ## Conclusion

 And that's it!
-You now have a fully featured cloud gaming machine, with web browser access, accessible anywhere in the world.
+You now have a fully featured cloud gaming machine, accessible anywhere in the world.

 ## Known Issues/Notes/Fixes

 ### Disabling VFIO

-Sometimes, you may want to disable VFIO or GPU passthrough, for example when you want to [use the GPU in the host](2022-07-10-docker-gpu-fedora.md).
+At times you may want to disable VFIO or GPU passthrough, for example when you want to [use the GPU in the host](2022-07-10-docker-gpu-fedora.md).

 To disable GPU passthrough: